scribe-security/docs/docs/guides/securing-software-build/attesting.md

     <img src='../../../../img/start/gitgat-2.jpg' alt='GitGat report' width='70%' min-width='600px'/>

-    You can learn how to read the GitGat report in this [free course](https://training.linuxfoundation.org/training/github-supply-chain-security-using-gitgat-lfd122x/ "GitGat Linux Foundation Course").
+    You can learn how to read the GitGat report in this **[free course](https://training.linuxfoundation.org/training/github-supply-chain-security-using-gitgat-lfd122x/ "GitGat Linux Foundation Course")**.

 3. **Gathering your Azure Devops posture during the pipeline run**